benbranyon/slsc-main/wp-content/plugins/gutentor/readme.txt

 === 1.
 GUTENTOR ELEMENTS ===

-Gutentor elements are conceptualized to use inside the Gutentor Modules but of course, you can use it anywhere on your editor.
+Gutentor elements are conceptualized to use inside the Gutentor Modules but of course, you can use them anywhere on your editor.
 Gutentor elements are a small unit of Gutenberg blocks with all set of designing options, combining gutentor elements you can move up to the elegant blocks, sections and full page.

 - **Advanced Text:** Insert text with advanced options.